zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Bruce is not too happy, I think, about Linda’s comm ent.
 He says, “If we get off on a tangent, we won’t be able to get through our disc ussion for today.”
 “To get off

-on a tangent” (tangent), or more commonly “to go of f on a tangent,” means to become distracted from your main topic or your main  purpose – to start talking about something else that isn’t really related to t he main thing you’re supposed to be talking about.
+on a tangent” (tangent), or more commonly “to go of f on a tangent,” means to become distracted from your main topic or your main  purpose – to start talking about something else that isn’t really related to the main thing you’re supposed to be talking about.

-Bruce thinks that Linda’s topic is not relevant to what the group is talking about right now, that they would go off on a tangent if t hey started talking about her topic.
+Bruce thinks that Linda’s topic is not relevant to what the group is talking about right now, that they would go off on a tangent if they started talking about her topic.
 He’s worried the group won’t get through the ir discussion for today.
 “To get through” something means to finish it – to accompli sh or complete it.

 Bruce then says, “Let’s try to get back on track an d discuss the main focus of today’s meeting.”
 “To get back on track” (track) me ans to return to what you should be talking about or to return to what you sh ould be doing after you have done something that you shouldn’t have been doing.
 In other words, if you get distracted and you want to go back to what you are supposed to be doing, you are getting back on track.
 That’s what Bruce wants to do.
 He wants to talk about how to end this year without any more problems, not  talk about next year.